What the standard requires

 Where:

-- PD (Probability of Default): the likelihood that the borrower will default within the relevant time horizon (12-month PD for Stage 1, lifetime PD for Stage 2/3).
+- PD (Probability of Default) is the likelihood that the borrower will default within the relevant time horizon (12-month PD for Stage 1, lifetime PD for Stage 2/3).

-- LGD (Loss Given Default): the percentage of the exposure that will not be recovered if default occurs, after considering collateral and recovery processes.
+- LGD (Loss Given Default) is the percentage of the exposure that will not be recovered if default occurs, after considering collateral and recovery processes.

-- EAD (Exposure at Default): the total amount the entity expects to be owed at the point of default, including drawn amounts and estimated future drawdowns on commitments.
+- EAD (Exposure at Default) is the total amount the entity expects to be owed at the point of default, including drawn amounts and estimated future drawdowns on commitments.

-The actual calculation is typically more complex, incorporating multiple forward-looking scenarios, discount rates, and segmentation of the portfolio by risk characteristics.
+The actual calculation is typically more complex, incorporating multiple forward-looking scenarios, discount rates, segmentation of the portfolio by risk characteristics, and time-value adjustments across reporting periods.

 Key standard references

-- IFRS 9.5.5.9: The "significant increase in credit risk" assessment for Stage 2 transfer.
+- IFRS 9.5 .5.9 covers the "significant increase in credit risk" assessment for Stage 2 transfer.

-- IFRS 9.5.5.17: The simplified approach available for trade receivables, contract assets, and lease receivables (always lifetime ECL, no staging).
+- IFRS 9.5 .5.15–5.5.17 provides the simplified approach available for trade receivables and contract assets (always lifetime ECL, no staging).
+Lease receivables may also elect this treatment.

-- IFRS 9.B5.5.1–B5.5.55: Application guidance on measuring expected credit losses, including forward-looking information and reasonable and supportable forecasts.
+- IFRS 9 .B5.5.1–B5.5.55 contains application guidance on measuring expected credit losses, including forward-looking information and reasonable and supportable forecasts.

-- IFRS 7.35A–35N: Disclosure requirements for credit risk, including reconciliation of loss allowances by stage.
+- IFRS 7 .35A–35N specifies disclosure requirements for credit risk, including reconciliation of loss allowances by stage.

 Related terms